linuxserver/docker-documentation/docs/selkies/user-guide/web-client.md

 ## Video settings

-- **Encoder**: H.264 (`h264enc`, hardware NVENC or VA-API when a GPU is present, otherwise software), striped H.264, or JPEG.
+- **Encoder**: H.264, H.265, VP8, VP9, AV1, or JPEG.
+Each video codec is encoded on the GPU when the card has an engine for it and in software otherwise, so the menu only lists what this host can serve.
 H.264 is the default and right for everything modern, with FullColor 4:4:4 plus paint over it is visually equal to lossless stills.
-JPEG exists for unsupported browsers that cannot decode video frames at all.
+Entries your browser cannot decode are greyed out as `(Unsupported Browser)`, H.265 outside Safari being the usual one.
+JPEG exists for browsers that cannot decode video frames at all.
+See the [Video encoders](configuration.md#video-encoders) table for what each codec needs.
-- **Frames per second** and **CRF** (H.264 quality, lower is better) sliders, plus separate paint over quality controls.
+- **Frames per second** and **CRF** (quality, lower is better) sliders, plus separate paint over quality controls.
 "Paint over" is the platform's signature feature: after the screen goes still, it is repainted at high quality so text stays crisp.
+The CRF slider means the same quality on every codec.
 - **FullColor 4:4:4**: true 8 bit color with no chroma subsampling.
 Fixes blurry colored text.
+Offered on H.264, H.265, and VP9 only.
 Note the [GPU caveats](gpu.md#fullcolor-444-and-hardware-encoders).
 - **Turbo mode** (streaming mode): disables all the damage tracking logic and encodes every frame like a traditional video stream.
 Can be useful for gaming and full motion video.
-- **CPU encoding** toggle to force cpu encoding.
+- **CPU encoding** toggle to force software encoding.
+It only appears when the current codec is available both on the GPU and in software on this host.
 - **Rate control**: CRF (constant quality, the default on WebSockets) or CBR with a bitrate slider (the default on WebRTC).
 - **Transport**: when the administrator has enabled WebRTC, a switch lets you move between WebSockets and WebRTC at runtime, see [WebRTC Transport](webrtc.md).